 The view from the top is spectacular, with sweeping views of the surrounding landscapes and crystal clear water.

-2. Rinca Island to see the Komodo Dragon
+Visit Rinca Island to See the Komodo Dragon

 The second stop is to Rinca Island to get up close with the dinosaur-like Komodo dragon.
 This ancient lizard, whose scientific name is Varanus komodoensis, can only be found on a few islands including Komodo, Rinca and a few others.